AdobeDocs/campaign.en/help/v8/start/capability-matrix.md

 ## Reporting

  Note that Adobe Campaign reports are optimized and offer better scale capabilities than Campaign Classic v7.
-Existing limitations on Cubes do not apply.
+Limitations on Cubes do not apply.

 ## Workflow {#workflow}